Sustainable Food Policy

 Sustainable and ethical procurement are embedded into the supply tendering criteria.
 We are also committed to ensuring that there is no modern slavery or human trafficking in the supply chains or in any part of the business.
 The service also supports the work and various catering related projects run by the Bakhita Centre for research on slavery, exploitation & abuse.
 TUCO is also committed to improving practices to combat trafficking and slavery.
 Click here for more details of the TUCO statement.

-- offers vegetarian or vegan options at each service, and promotes National Vegetarian Week, Veganuary and other healthy eating initiatives;
+- It offers Vegetarian or Vegan options at each service, and promotes National Vegetarian Week, Veganuary and other healthy eating initiatives.

-- use of fresh vegetables and fruit from British suppliers;
+- It uses fresh vegetables and fruit from British suppliers.

-- use of British Free-Range Eggs, and meat that is produced according to high animal welfare standards like Red Tractor.
-Where British free-range eggs are not available, then EU free-range eggs are ordered;
+- It uses British Free-Range Eggs, and meat that is produced according to high animal welfare standards like Red Tractor.
+Where British free- range eggs are not available, then EU free-range eggs are ordered.

 Soil Association Food for Life